-Internet video service provider Akimbo has introduced Windows XP and Vista versions of its user-interface software enabling the download thousands of special interest programs for playback on PC screens.
+San Mateo, Calif. – Internet video service provider Akimbo will introduce on April 16 Windows XP and Vista versions of its user interface software enabling the download of hundreds of special interest programs for playback on PC screens.

-Akimbo, which has previously offered its service through Media Centers, the AT&T HomeZone service and RCA-branded Akimbo TV set-top boxes, is offering the XP- and Vista-based versions of its software both as a download on its Web site and in partnership with Sonic Solutions.
+Akimbo, which has previously offered its service through Media Centers, the AT&T HomeZone service and RCA-branded Akimbo TV set-top boxes, is offering the XP- and Vista-based versions of its software in partnership with Sonic Solutions.

 Sonic is integrating Akimbo for XP and Vista into its forthcoming Roxio Venue software to assist in “a complete download and playback experience.”
 Later this summer, the Roxio burning engine will expand the functionality of Akimbo’s Windows software to allow burning video downloads to CSS-encrypted DVDs.